 To achieve this high score, the number of questions attempted should be high (preferably above 85), with good accuracy.

-If the probability of getting a question correct is more than 25%, we strongly suggest to take a risk and attempt that question.
+If the probability of getting a question correct is more than 25%, we strongly suggest taking a risk and attempting that question.
 As per the statistical analysis, you have more probability of ending up with positive marks.

 4. Random guessing and carelessness